mnot/I-D/dnsop-onion-tld/draft.md

 optional cryptographic authentication process.

-.onion names are self-authenticating, in that they are derived from the cryptographic keys used by the server in a client verifiable manner during connection establishment.
+.onion names are self-authenticating, in that they are derived from the cryptographic keys used by the server in a client-verifiable manner during connection establishment.
 As a result, the cryptographic label component of a .onion name is not intended to be human-meaningful.